microsoft/coyote/docs/_learn/programming-models/actors/unit-testing.md

 The `ActorTestKit` API provides the capability to _unit-test_ a single actor _sequentially_ and in _isolation_ from other actors, or the external environment.
 This is orthogonal from using the [Coyote tester](../../tools/testing) for end-to-end testing of a program.
-You will get the most value out of the Coyote framework if you use both actor-unit-tests and Coyote tests.
+You will get the most value out of Coyote if you use both actor-unit-tests and Coyote tests.

 Let's discuss how to use `ActorTestKit` by going through some simple examples.